-Among the technologies being employed in the multi-technology mix rollout of the National Broadband Network (NBN), fixed wireless and satellite are being used to deliver high-speed broadband access to rural and remote communities.
+Among the technologies being employed in the multi-technology mix rollout of the National Broadband Network (NBN), fixed wireless and satellite are being used to deliver high-speed internet access to rural and remote communities of Australia.

-In its 2016 Corporate Plan, NBN Co stated that it expects its fixed wireless tower build to be largely completed by 2018, while the first of its two satellites, Sky Muster, was launched in October of last year.
-NBN expects that its satellite service will be available in the first half of 2016, with its second satellite set to be launched in the second half of the year.
+In its 2016 Corporate Plan, NBN Co stated that it expects its fixed wireless tower build to be largely completed by 2018, while the first of its two satellites, Sky Muster, was launched in October of 2015, with its second satellite set to be launched in the second half of 2016.

-According to NBN Co’s Corporate Plan, fixed wireless will account for five per cent of premises upon the scheduled completion of the NBN’s rollout in 2020, comprising 600,000 premises.
-Under the rollout, NBN Co is employing cellular technology in providing wholesale access speeds of up to 50 Mbps download and 20 Mbps upload, with internet service providers (ISPs) in turn offering a range of plans.
+According to NBN Co’s Corporate Plan, fixed wireless will account for just 5% of premises upon the scheduled completion of the NBN’s rollout in 2020, comprising 600,000 premises.
+Under the rollout, NBN Co is employing cellular technology in providing wholesale access speeds of up to 50 Mbps download and 20 Mbps upload, with internet service providers in turn offering a range of plans.

 Fixed wireless uses a technology known as LTE (also known as 4G), with NBN Co explaining that it works via the transmission of signals “to and from a small antenna fixed on the outside of a home or business, which is pointed directly towards the NBN fixed wireless facility”.
 The antenna will be connected by a cable running through the wall to an NBN connection box located within the premises, NBN explains.
 NBN states that each of its fixed wireless facilities serves a set number of premises, with the bandwidth per household designed to be more consistent than mobile wireless.